AndrewAndreev/mainarray/README.md

 Finally, when I could execute the array I had to write the code to execute.

 I decided to store the «Hello, World» message in assembly code.
 Here I should mention that I am bad at assembly language and my solution may be not a proper one in some way.
-[Stackoverfow answer](http://stackoverflow.com/a/4025307/4109062) helped me in understanding what assembly code I need to put into an array and not to make redundant function calls.
+[Stackoverfow answer](http://stackoverflow.com/a/4025307/4109062) helped me in understanding what assembly code I needed to put into an array and not to make redundant function calls.
 I took Notepad++ and with the help of the function _plugins->converter->«ASCII -> HEX»_ got ASCII codes of symbols.

 <pre>Hello, World!</pre>